Do I need a webpage to share my calendar with others?

 Increase the "height" and "width" settings on the HTML you pasted.
 Here is sample HTML for an embedded calendar:

 Note the default height and width values of 600 and 700, respectively.
 You can increase these values until the iframe is large enough to display your calendar correctly.

 - Add scrollbars to your calendar.
 On the HTML above, note the section "scrolling=no".
 If you change that to "scrolling=yes", whenever your calendar's size exceeds the size of the inline frame, scroll bars will be added automatically.

 Which method is right for you?
 It all depends on the design of your site, so please experiment and use the solution you like best.

-May we also suggest using the "fully-interactive embedded calendar" option?
+May we also suggest using our new Responsive iframe option?
 It's a great way to include your calendar on your site since the height and width are set correctly automatically.

 What's the solution?
 If the site if totally under your control, make sure you are following a few best practices.
 If you are using jQuery, make sure it's the latest version (otherwise, you might be clobbering the version localendar uses).
 If you have written some custom CSS, make sure you are not applying blanket styles across the board.